Nevada State Route 159

-State Route 159 (SR 159) is a 19.180 mi east–west highway in Clark County, Nevada, United States, providing access to Red Rock Canyon and serving as a thoroughfare in the Las Vegas metropolitan area.
+State Route 159 (SR 159) is a 19.180 mi east–west highway in Clark County, Nevada, United States, providing access to Red Rock Canyon and serving as a thoroughfare in the Las Vegas Valley.
 A portion of the west end of the route is designated a Nevada Scenic Byway.

 Route description

 State Route 159 has two distinct segments.
 The first segment is a rural two-lane highway that begins at its junction with SR 160.
 The highway proceeds northwest through the town of Blue Diamond towards Spring Mountain Ranch State Park.
 From there, the highway curves northeast around Red Rock Canyon to the Las Vegas city limits west of the Las Vegas Beltway.
 This segment of SR 159 is known on maps and signs as Blue Diamond Road (assuming the name from SR 160), but is also referred to as Red Rock Canyon Road.

 As SR 159 enters the city of Las Vegas, it transitions into Charleston Boulevard, a major east–west section line arterial bisecting the Las Vegas Valley.
 The highway crosses the Las Vegas Beltway and runs through the planned community of Summerlin.
 SR 159 continues east to intersect Interstate 15 and then passes south of Downtown Las Vegas.
-From there, the highway ventures further east to intersect Interstate 515 and U.S. Routes 93 and 95 before reaching its terminus at Nellis Boulevard (SR 612).
+From there, the highway ventures further east to intersect Interstate 11 and U.S. Routes 93 and 95 before reaching its terminus at Nellis Boulevard (SR 612).
 (Charleston Boulevard itself ends about three miles (5 km) east of Nellis Boulevard near Frenchman Mountain.)